Self Employed

 Average of the last 2 years – £40,000 annual income which using the same 4.49% multiplier would give you a maximum mortgage amount of £179,600.

 However, there are lenders who will use the latest year only!
-Or who are happy with only one-year trading.
+Or who are happy with only one year trading.

-Each and every situation is very different – If you are a LTD company director needing some advice to, purchase, remortgage or refinance get in touch today and we can help find your best available option!
+Each and every situation is very different – If you are an LTD company director needing some advice to, purchase, remortgage or refinance get in touch today and we can help find your best available option!

 What income can I use?